cameronmcinnes/bandland/dev_notes.md

   * disable button
   * allow color change
   * move user edit form out of the dropdown reducer
+  * anyone can remove from collections TODO
+  * fetch only the user details on edit???

 * ### albums
   * player